Our only prenup agreement was to never yell at each other. We’d both been products of broken homes, so we’d decided to always use our inside-voices.

 He was staring at me, well, through me.

-And he had been under a lot of pressure.
-A Russian firm had taken over his company and they were working on a new contract to build a state-of-the-art federal prison.
+He never talked to me about it, but Tim had been under a lot of pressure.
+A Russian firm had taken over his company and they were working on a new contract to build a prison.
+I found the plans, with Russian words scribbled all over, in the study.
+I hadn’t technically been snooping.
+Honest, but shout out to Google Translate!
+There were details about sleeping quarters for different hierarchies of prisoners and even warehouses for drones.
 Tim had been slaving over the plans day and night … and popping Xanax, so I guess technically he was on drugs.
 But, come on, not like … real drugs.

 Today, though, I’d had enough.

-So you’d understand that, given earlier events, it was perfectly fitting of me to yell at him.
+So you’d understand that, given earlier events, it was perfectly fitting of me to forget my inside-voice.

 MEANS GOODBYE, he said mechanically.

-“I saw your Amazon application, Honey.
-Is it work that’s stressing you out?”
+“I saw your Amazon Driver application, Honey.
+Is work stressing you out?”

 NO

-“Well you’re a fucking architect, why would you apply to be an Amazon Prime Driver?”
+“Well you’re a fucking architect, why would you apply to be a driver?”

 SILENCE